This site requires JavaScript, please enable it in your browser!

 By Ayulin, with 8 replies.

-Last reply by Ayulin, almost 5 years ago:
+Last reply by Ayulin, about 5 years ago:

 Alright, thank you that helps to clean up the mess a bit...
 As a java beginner I thought that at least one instance of a class had to be active at any moment to use the functions in that class, that's why I defined the music in every world separately.